pradeepmisal/EcoStep_IBM_Call_for_Code_2024/README.md

    JWT_SECRET_KEY=your_jwt_secret_key
    ```

-   Additionally, create a .env file in the chatbot directory with these variables:
+   create a .env file in the chatbot directory with these variables:

    ```plaintext
    URL=https://us-south.ml.cloud.ibm.com